hennypurwadi/Alpaca_finetune_sentiment_analysis/README.md

 # alpaca_finetune_sentiment_analysis

-The model is a finetuned labeled dataset: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp
+The labeled dataset used to fine-tune the Alpaca model can be found at https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp.

 ## Model Hub: https://huggingface.co/RinInori/alpaca_finetune_6_sentiments